linode/docs/docs/guides/websites/cms/wordpress/configuring-wordpress/index.md

 slug: configuring-wordpress
 author:
   name: Nathaniel Stickman
-description: "This guide shows you how to configure your WordPress site with additional utilities, such as installing PHP GD extensions and prettifying your permalinks."
+description: 'This guide shows you how to configure your WordPress site with additional utilities, such as installing PHP GD extensions and prettifying your permalinks.'
-og_description: "This guide shows you how to configure your WordPress site with additional utilities, such as installing PHP GD extensions and prettifying your permalinks."
+og_description: 'This guide shows you how to configure your WordPress site with additional utilities, such as installing PHP GD extensions and prettifying your permalinks.'
 keywords: ['wordpress configurations']
 tags: ['wordpress', 'cms']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'